dalhundal/screenwrap/README.md

 Installation
 ---

-Just copy *scr* to somewhere in your path.
+Just copy *scr* to somewhere in your path, and make sure it's executable.

 Usage